The 24 Players Going To Train Before Vlatko Andonvski's First Game

 Krieger is another older defender that is battling injuries.
 Krieger must know that her international career is going to end soon.
 Although she got plenty of playing time in the 2019 World Cup in France, she was usually a substitute.
 Andonovski might want to hold onto a few veteran defenders, but he is unlikely to hold onto veterans that barely started with the USWNT in recent years.
 Although Krieger is still one of the strongest defenders in the NWSL, she needs to recover from her injuries quickly if she is hoping to stay on Andonovski’s roster.

 In the last NWSL game of the year, Dunn picked up an injury and was, therefore, not invited to training camp.
 However, Dunn is relatively young and is probably the most versatile player in the United States.
 She was one of the strongest starting defenders for the USWNT in France, but she is a dangerous attacker in the NWSL.
 Therefore, before she was injured, she probably the first name on Andonovski’s roster.
-He is likely to get Dunn a shot at making a good first impression when she recovers.
+He is likely to give Dunn a shot at making a good first impression when she recovers.

 The young defender injured herself right before the last game of the NWSL postseason, which could hurt her chances of going to the Olympics.
 Although Davidson’s defending in the NWSL is very strong, she has gotten relatively few chances to play at the international level.
 Andonovski probably appreciates Davidson’s youth, which might mean that she will get to stick around.
 However, he is already calling up other young defenders.
 Davidson’s future may end up depending on exactly how Andonovski chooses to create a balance between veterans and new blood.